adamjgrant/fluxplayer/README.md

 cartridge = {
   'START': {
     'role': (The role of the AI),
-    'prompt': (The prompt),
-    'events': (A list of events.
+    'prompt': (The prompt, either a string or a function that takes the `data` dict as an argument), 'events': (A list of events.
 See the next section), 'data': (The session data.
 Optional.
-Will set it to the previous value by default), 'before': (A function to run before the state is entered.
-Optional), }
+Will set it to the previous value by default), }
 }
 ```